KRVPerera/sense/docs/SENSOR.md

 ## Data Resilience

 To ensure that the exact data we sent received to the server, we used a parity bit after the each temperature value.
 When the data is received by the CoAP cloud server, the server extracts the data, including the parity bit assigned to each temperature value.
 The server then performs a parity check, verifying the integrity of each temperature value.
-If a discrepancy is detected, indicating that the data has been corrupted during transmission, the server discards the corrupted data to ensure the accuracy and reliability of the received information.
+If a discrepancy is detected, indicating that the data has been corrupted during transmission, the server average out the corrupted data to ensure the accuracy and reliability of the received information.

 ### Parity bit